UWC2-PYTHON/ProgrammingInPython/source/exercises/string_formatting.rst

 Make frequent commits with good, clear messages about what you're doing and why.

-When you're done and ready for the instructors to review your work, push your changes to gitHub fork and then go to the gitHub website and make a pull request.
+When you're done and ready for the instructors to review your work, push your changes to GitHub fork and then go to the GitHub website and make a pull request.

-Copy the gitHub link to the pull request, and provide it to the insstructors when you submit it in your LMS.
+Copy the GitHub link to the pull request, and provide it to the insstructors when you submit it in your LMS.